top of page

 The State of Family Homelessness

-• Each day in Massachusetts, there are more than 5,000 families with over 10,000 children experiencing homelessness in the Commonwealth's emergency shelter system. (ii) Thousands more experience family homelessness living doubled-up, couch-surfing, or in campgrounds and cars.
+Each day in Massachusetts, there are about 7,500 families with well over 12,000 children experiencing homelessness in the Commonwealth's emergency shelter system. (ii) Thousands more experience family homelessness living doubled-up, couch-surfing, or in campgrounds and cars.
 Over the course of a full year, these many forms of homelessness will impact countless other children and parents in our Commonwealth.

 The Causes of Family Homelessness